Receive updates on our range of cultural tours and music festivals via email:

 Caroline took a number of ‘gap years” to bring up her two daughters, and then returned to work for a classical music agency in London before joining Martin Randall Travel in 2011.
 When she has a spare moment, Caroline enjoys playing the piano, cycling along the Thames, opera, theatre, galleries, and good restaurants.
 She has a Burmese cat, as well as husband David and daughters Sophy and Helena.

-Alice joined the Reservations department in 2013 after finishing her History of Art degree at the University of Edinburgh the previous year.
+Alice joined the Client Relationships Department in 2013 after finishing her History of Art degree at the University of Edinburgh the previous year.
 During her studies she worked as a Curatorial Intern at Edinburgh City Art Centre, which involved researching and installing new exhibitions as well as helping on restoration projects around the city.

 A personal interest in art, history and experiencing new cultures has led Alice to travel in Europe, the US, Africa and East Asia.
 Her most memorable trips have included visiting the Kremlin in Moscow, travelling on the Trans-Siberian railway from Beijing to Ulan Bator and volunteering for a summer in rural Uganda.